SimonNtz/SAR_app/README.md

     done, the link to the result of the computation becomes available as the run-time parameter `ss:url.service` in the deployment Global section.
     Also, the command follows the progress of the deployment, detects when the deployment has finished, recovers and prints the link to the result of the computation.

 ## Scope

-Earth observation and in situ data have been made available online by space agencies including notably [ESA](https://scihub.copernicus.eu/dhus/#/home) and [ASF](https://vertex.daac.asf.alaska.edu/).
-Those datasets are continuously updated which makes possible time series analysis and many others applications.
-Such implementations, however, are highly demanding in resources.
+European Space Agency [ESA](ESA) provides Earth Observation Data captured by their [Sentinel-1](http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-1/Introducing_Sentinel-1) satellites fleet.
+This dataset is constantly populated and posses now a big potential to be exploited in a wide spectrum of applications.

 ## Implementation

-The processing of the satellite images is distributed in a cluster and follows the MapReduce model.
-The input and output files are stored in a object store located in the cloud.
-The implementation aims to minimize the execution time.
+The processing of the satellite images are done using the [SNAP toolbox](http://step.esa.int/main/toolboxes/snap/) and its [Sentinel-1](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1) module (S1tbx) in CLI.
+This computation is distributed over multiple nodes within a cloud cluster.
+The global execution is divided in two steps following the MapReduce model.
+Finally, the implementation aims to minimize the execution time.

 *NOTE: in-progress, not fully optimize yet.*

-## Processing stages
+## SAR Processor stages

-Here are the steps the application follows:
+The full image processing is done by calling multiple functions of the S1tbx.
+Here are the ones that we used.

-  1. Subset
+  1. Subsetting
-  2. Calibrate
+  2. Calibration
   3. Speckle-Filter (Dopler effect correction)
-  4. Terrain correction
+  4. Terrain correction (Foreshortening and layover)
-  5. PNG conversion
+  5. Linear to DB pixels conversion